Zen-Watch/zen-watch-backend/README.md

 # zen-watch-backend
-Backend code for Zen Watch, an [event based analytics system](https://www.youtube.com/watch?v=hMWyE3HBwW4) for web3.
+Backend code for Zen Watch, an open-source IFTTT for web3.

 Build the best in class IFTTT system for web3!
-That's focus & execution!

 ### Coding Stype
 - Use underscore for names and all lowcaps, instead of camel_case.
 Ex, `camel_case` instead of `CamelCase`.